hamishhuggard/ea_data_viz/README.md

 # Effective Altruism Dashboard

-Project partly inspired by the [Johns Hopkins Corona Virus Dashboard](https://coronavirus.jhu.edu/map.html).
+This is a dashboard to provide a quick overview of some key statistics of the [effective altruism](https://www.effectivealtruism.org/) (EA) movement.

 ## Precedents:

+We are aware of the following existing dashboards relating to EA
  - [EA hub map](https://eahub.org/)
  - [EA funds dashboard](https://app.effectivealtruism.org/funds/about/stats)

 ## Design

-Intend to have five panels:
+We intend to have five panels:
  - Total members/donations/pledges of EA
  - Demographics of EAs
  - World map of EAs
  - Sankey diagram of EA donations: sources -> cause areas -> charities
  - Timeline of growth (membership, donations)

 We'd also like to do a map in the style of [Gapminder](https://www.gapminder.org/tools/#$chart-type=bubbles).
 Countries are replaced with EA orgs, and the axes are measures of growth (donations made, donations pledged, pageviews, etc).
-Perhaps the central map can be toggle-able between the map and this diagram.
+Perhaps the central panel can be toggle-able between the map and this diagram.

 ## Data sources